 Problems begin to occur when the amount of available storage space reaches 0.
 I’m going to avoid a technical discussion at this point, but suffice to say that all computers need a little bit of “wiggle room” to keep the software running smoothly.

 How Do I Check How Much Free Space Is Available On My iPhone?

-Head to Settings -> General -> About and look at the number to the right of ‘Available’.
-If you have more than 1GB available, skip to the next step – this isn’t your problem.
+Head to Settings -> General -> About and look at the number to the right of Available.
+If you have more than a few gigabytes available, skip to the next step — this isn’t the problem.

 How Much Memory Should I Leave Available On My iPhone?